elki-project/elki-project.github.io/examples/3dpc.md

 ---
 layout: page
 title: 3D Parallel Coordinates
+parent: examples
 ---
 # 3D Parallel Coordinates

 This page provides more information on the publication:

- Elke Achtert, Hans-Peter Kriegel, Erich Schubert, Arthur Zimek:
+ Elke Achtert, Hans-Peter Kriegel, Erich Schubert, Arthur Zimek:\\

- **Interactive Data Mining with 3D-Parallel-Coordinate-Trees**.
+ **Interactive Data Mining with 3D-Parallel-Coordinate-Trees**.\\
  Proceedings of the ACM International Conference on Management of Data (SIGMOD), New York City, NY, 2013.